-In respect of those RSUs granted during the year ended December 31, 2019, no GDXJ market performance vesting conditions were attached.
-No grants of RSUs in year ended December 31, 2020.
+In respect of those RSUs granted during the years ended December 31, 2022 and 2021, no GDXJ market performance vesting conditions were attached.

 (iii) Deferred Phantom Units Plan

 All DPUs granted to directors vest immediately.
 However for those DPUs granted to executive officers that contain a vesting condition relating to the Company's share price performance compared to the GDXJ, this is a market performance vesting condition so at grant date it is estimated that the Company's share price performance should be consistent with the GDXJ's price performance.